-The programme provided both theoretical and practical learning, while the staff at the EU-Japan Centre was supportive during all training.
-“They were providing us with advice after the lessons and during meetings with potential Japanese partners - commenting on what was good, what was bad, providing not only theoretical, but also practical lessons”.
+The programme provided both theoretical and practical learning, while the staff at the EU-Japan Centre was supportive during the entire training period.
+“They were providing us with advice after the lessons and during meetings with potential Japanese partners - commenting on what was good, what was bad - providing not only theoretical, but also practical lessons”.

 Before the training, Super Garden had no contact with Japan, it was just a “dream”.
 Being selected for the programme was therefore the first step for the company to approach the Japanese market since the “country's market - both culturally and logistically - was very difficult”.

-Text based on an interview with Ms. Lura Kaziukonienė, CEO, and Mr. Rokas Jašinskas, Head of Business Development, UAB Geld Baltic – Super Garden, https://www.supergarden.lt/en
+Text based on an interview with Ms. Laura Kaziukonienė, CEO, and Mr. Rokas Jašinskas, Head of Business Development, UAB Geld Baltic – Super Garden.